Watch: Lori Vallow Daybell sentencing begins

 - Grand theft for allegedly collecting social security benefits allocated to Tylee and JJ.

-In September 2019, Vallow Daybell’s two children were murdered and buried in a shallow grave behind the Rexburg home of Chad Daybell, the man she was believed to be having an affair with and the apparent source of her fringe beliefs.
+In September 2019, Vallow Daybell’s two children disappeared.
+It was later learned they had been murdered and buried in a shallow grave behind the Rexburg home of Chad Daybell, the man she was believed to be having an affair with and the apparent source of her fringe beliefs.

 Then in October 2019, Daybell’s wife, Tammy, was killed by what investigators said was asphyxiation in her sleep, though at the time her death was ruled natural.
-Just two weeks later, Lori Vallow married Chad Daybell on a beach in Hawaii.
+Just two weeks later, which her children still unaccounted for, Lori Vallow married Chad Daybell on a beach in Hawaii.

 The honeymoon didn’t last long.
 That December, Tammy Daybell’s body was exhumed, and Tylee and JJ were declared missing.
 A court ordered Vallow Daybell to produce her children by Jan.
 30, 2020.
 When she failed to comply, she was arrested in Hawaii about four weeks later.